 The traditional supply chain or distribution channel focuses on bringing the raw material to the manufacturer and the end consumer.
 It was more like a single-line focus than a multi-line focus.

 Supply chain management is a great example of how technology has changed the supply chain.
-Most of us, myself included, have moved from the traditional supply chain to the modern one without thinking about its implications.
+Most of us, myself included, have moved from the traditional supply chain to the modern one without considering its implications.
 This is because the world has moved at such a fast pace with technology and the advances of technology that we have had to move along with it to survive.

 We have all had to change to survive in any part of this modern supply chain.
 We have had to change our focus, how we use technology, and how we use the supply chain we are involved in.